matthiaslang/jackychess/readme.md

 - the code is simple and clear since the main purpose is to understand the algorithms.
 - the code should be exchangeable: the different implementations for search algorithms and related implementations are implemented by interfaces and exchangeable.
 This is needed to compare the algorithms, too.
+- the evaluation function is configurable to switch parameters for experimentation
 - the engine should be at least so good that it can defeat me (a mediocre amateur chess player, I hope.. :)
 - having fun to program it :)

 ## Requirements

-Java 8 to compile the engine.
+Java 8 & maven to compile the engine.

 The chess engine should work under any UCI chess client.
-It was mainly tested with Arena http://www.playwitharena.de/ and works fine with this client.
-It was also tested with pyChess.
+It was mainly tested with Arena http://www.playwitharena.de/ and with cutechess https://github.com/cutechess/cutechess and works fine with these clients.
 However - any UCI complient UI should work.

 Simply add the engine to your prefered UCI Gui Client and then you should be ready to use it.
 You should have several UCI options able to set in the UI then.

 ## Rating

-The engine has a ELO rating of 1455 in the CCLR Blitz index, see http://ccrl.chessdom.com/ccrl/404/
+The engine Version 0.9.14 has a ELO rating of 1455 in the CCLR Blitz index, see http://ccrl.chessdom.com/ccrl/404/